boyter/boyter.org/content/posts/sloc-cloc-code.md

 I have experimented with Rust before and I was blown away with the performance you can wring out of it.
 So should I implement yet ANOTHER code counter in Rust?
 I decided against that.
 I do like a challenge though http://www.boyter.org/2017/03/golang-solution-faster-equivalent-java-solution/ and I was looking to expand my knowledge of Go and learn how to write multi CPU aware code in it.
 So I chose Go.
 At the time I did not know that Gocloc already existed so I thought I was being original in the choice of language.

+One very nice thing about Tokei however is that is has a nice database of language names with comment, quotes and file extensions.
+It seems both loc and gocloc have used this list as a reference.
+As such I took a copy and augmented it using some of the types I had gathered for https://searchcode.com/ and https://searchcodeserver.com/

 I started thinking about what sort of projects should I optimize for?
 After all at some point we may need to make a trade off in performance in calculating for larger vs smaller repositories.
 However after some more pondering I discarded this idea.
 I said I wanted absolute performance.
 This means I wanted it to work quickly on small and large projects.
 If I can optimize for one it should be possible to optimize for both.

 Given that tokei, loc and gocloc exist it means I also want to beat them when it comes to processing.
 Its good to have lofty goals.